timrwilliams/documentation/Platform Documentation.md

 ### Caching in cloudcontrolapp.com routing tier

 `cloudcontrolapp.com` routing tier does not include caching components, so caching is not available by default.
-Although it is still possible to provide caching for static assets via cookieless domain as described [above](#caching-proxy).
+Although it is still possible to provide caching for static assets via cookieless domain.
+For this purpose it is enough to use `*.cloudcontrolled.com` subdomain of your deployment.
+Alternatively you can setup fresh new cookie less subdomain repeating steps described [above](#caching-proxy).

 ## Scheduled Jobs and Background Workers